 Tanning without lotion out in the sun doesn’t seem to be quite as unhealthy as doing the same while using a tanning bed seems to be.
 Skin cancer is on the rise in young adults right now and this phenomenon is being linked to an increase in the amount of tanning these young people are doing in tanning beds in an attempt to get a certain tone of skin that they desire to have.
 Many people who live in areas that don’t get a lot of sun throughout the year, or where winters have almost no sunlight beaming down from the sky, often turn to tan beds to keep their tans consistent year-round.
 For people who are hooked on using tanning beds to tan, it is of utmost importance that they tan with lotion on their skin, and use a kind that is proven to assist in keeping skin healthy under the intense conditions presented by a tanning bed’s lights.
 Below are some examples of problems that can arise from a person tanning without lotion.

 Problems That Can Arise For A Person Tanning Without Lotion

 - Tanning without lotion that contains a high level of sunblock can lead to a person developing skin cancer.

 - Not wearing lotion while sunbathing can cause a person’s skin to dry out, and may get worse over time.

 - Spending too much time in the sun without protection can cause premature age spots to occur on the skin.
-Age spots look like giant freckles on most people, and are actually something that most older people with to try to hide or cover up when they get them.
+Age spots look like giant freckles on most people and are actually something that most older people try to hide or cover up when they get them.